lepture/authlib/docs/flask/oidc.rst

 - PS384: RSASSA-PSS using SHA-384 and MGF1 with SHA-384
 - PS512: RSASSA-PSS using SHA-512 and MGF1 with SHA-512

-The HMAC using SHA algorithms are not suggested since you need to share the secrets between server and client.
+The HMAC using SHA algorithms are not suggested since you need to share secrets between server and client.
 Most OpenID Connect services are using ``RS256``.